-10. Work on things you can improve.
+12. Work on things you can improve

-Since you’re committed to reestablishing trust, you must be in this relationship for the long haul.
+Since you’re committed to re-establishing trust, you must be in this relationship for the long haul.

 You need to work on your relationship’s weaknesses so you can have a healthy, long-term partnership.

-Again, a relationship can only be as healthy as the people in it.
+Because again, a relationship can only be as healthy as the people in it.

-So if there are toxic issues and behaviors that you need to address, work on them.
+If there are toxic issues and behaviors that you need to address, work on them.

 Do you fight about money?
 Do you spend enough time together?
 Is someone too controlling or to distant?